mahigna-reddy/selenium-testng-automation-framework/README.md

 # Selenium TestNG Automation Framework

-This project is a Selenium TestNG automation framework built using Java, Maven, WebDriverManager, Page Object Model, and explicit waits.
+This project is a Selenium TestNG automation framework built using Java, Maven, WebDriverManager, Page Object Model, TestNG, and explicit waits.
 It automates end-to-end test scenarios on the SauceDemo web application.

+The goal of this project is to demonstrate how a basic Selenium automation script can be converted into a structured, reusable, and maintainable automation framework.

 ## Application Under Test